singaround/songbook/songs/Young-Susan-on-Board-of-a-Man-of-War.md

 ---
 templateKey: song
-title: "Young Susan on Board of a Man-of-War"
+title: Young Susan on Board of a Man-of-War
+published: true
+wordsBy: Traditional
-tuneBy:
+tuneBy: Traditional
-chorusLine:
-songLine:
+songLine: 'Young Susan was a blooming maid, so valiant, true and bold'
 tags:
-description: "Collected in Frank Kidson’s Traditional Tunes, this song was 'much thought of among the seafaring classes round about Hull'..
-For good reasons only!?"
+  - song
 date: 2019-03-07T08:05:12.000Z
+description: >-
+  Collected in Frank Kidson’s Traditional Tunes, this song (yet another on the popular theme of a woman going to sea in disguise to be with her lover) was apparently "much thought of among the seafaring classes round about Hull."
 ---
 Young Susan was a blooming maid, so valiant, true and bold, And when her sailor went to sea, young Susan, we are told,